FrancescoMariottini/challenge-api-deployment/README.md

 * A route at /predict that accept:
     * POST request that receives the data of a house in json format.
     * GET request returning a string to explain what the POST expect (data and format).

+The complete documentation about the API is available [here]([here](https://github.com/FrancescoMariottini/challenge-api-deployment/blob/main/Documentation.md).

 ### Highlights ###